SenaYcdl/SenaYcdl/README.md

-- 🌼 I’m currently working on
+- 🌼 I’m currently working on coding and

 - 🌺 I’m currently learning IT World